 Many people with PI rely upon lifelong, lifesaving Ig replacement therapy to protect them from infections because they were born without a properly functioning immune system.
 Ig is a blood plasma product that helps prevent frequent and/or severe infections, and is administered through IVIG or subcutaneous immunoglobulin replacement therapy (SCIG).
 About 40% of people with PI who require Ig treatment receive IVIG.
 The option to use IVIG is individually determined by the patient and his/her physician, and involves considerations such as venous access, dosing schedules, adverse reactions and convenience of use based on their lifestyle.

-Extension of the Medicare IVIG Demonstration Project
+Extensions of the Medicare IVIG Demonstration Project

-IDF Advocating for Permanent Benefit
+IDF Advocating for a Permanent Benefit